manus-project/manus/README.md

-manus
+Manus
 =====

-Simple web server that enables access to robotic arm and web camera
+Simple web server that enables access to robotic arm and web camera.